charlottedaumal/cell-condition-prediction/README.md

 # Epigenetics and Memory ML Project

-The goal of our Machine Learning mini project is to predict under which experimental conditions different cell types were measured, given their gene expression level.
+Welcome to our Machine Learning project.

+Here we tried to predict under which experimental conditions different cell types were measured, given their gene expression level by building models based on linear and non-linear methods.
-## Requirements

-* Use a Julia environment **v1.7**.
-* The package **Pkg** is essential to run all the code scripts and to use the MLCourse related packages.
-_Note_: if you get an error when loading packages, use the command 'Pkg.add("The wanted Package")' to include the missing packages in your .jl script.

 ## Methods used to build models